-Homeless campaigner Anthony Flynn to contest local elections
+Prominent homelessness campaigner Anthony Flynn is to contest the upcoming local elections for a seat on Dublin City Council.

 Mr Flynn is the founder and chief executive of Inner City Helping Homeless, a voluntary charity that provides outreach support to rough sleepers in the city centre area.